threefoldtech/info_grid/src/documentation/faq/faq.md

 ThreeFold’s technology enables distributed capacity generation, but ThreeFold doesn’t deal in connectivity.
 3nodes offer Internet capacity, but farmers still rely on connectivity provider like the usual Internet service provider (ISP).

-### I've read that ThreeFold is Carbon Negative, what does this imply?

-In short, to accomplish a Carbon Negative footprint, ThreeFold has a general strategy and many tactics that are all aimed at building and contributing to a regenerative and resilient environment.
-In long, read this [post](https://forum.threefold.io/t/supporting-initiatives-to-regenerate-the-planet/).

 ### What are the priorities of ThreeFold (the Three P of ThreeFold)?
 ThreeFold is a Planet first project, what does it mean?

 ThreeFold is working for the Planet, the People and Profit, in this very order of importance.
 Planet comes first as it is our home to us all.
 A humane enterprise always has people before profit, and serious entrepreneurs know profit cannot be left out of the equation of a thriving project.

-### I want to farm TFT with a 3node.
-What are my choices?

-There are two possibilities.
-Either [buy a certified 3node](https://marketplace.3node.global/) (plug n play) or build yourself a [DIY 3node](#what-are-the-general-requirements-for-a-diy-3node-server).

-### I want to buy a certified 3node server from a reliable source.
-Who are ThreeFold's partners offering certified 3nodes?

-You can find the continually growing list of ThreeFold's partners provoding high-quality 3nodes [here](https://marketplace.3node.global/index.php?dispatch=companies.catalog).

 ### I want to help build the new Internet.
 How can I become a ThreeFold certified 3node partner?

 Apply [here](https://marketplace.3node.global/index.php?dispatch=companies.apply_for_vendor) to become a ThreeFold certified 3node partner.

-### How is ThreeFold registered as an entity?

-ThreeFold has different registrations and each serves a different purpose.

-There is ThreeFold VZW, in Belgium.
-Note that *VZW* is Belgium's denotation for non-profit association.
-Read more [here](../../knowledge_base/about/threefold_vzw.md).

-There is also ThreeFold DMCC, in Dubai.
-Read more [here](../../knowledge_base/about/threefold_dubai.md).

-There is also ThreeFold Tech NV, a software company which owns the IP of the code delivered.
-Read more [here](../../knowledge_base/about/threefold_tech.md).

-### Where is ThreeFold Tech's headquarters?

-ThreeFold Tech is located in Lochristi, Oost-Vlaanderen, Belgium.

-### Can I have more information on ThreeFold Tech NV and ThreeFold S.A.?

-Of course.
-Here are the basic information:

-* TF Tech NV (ThreeFold Tech)
-  * Registered at the Belgian Chamber of Commerce under number 0712845674.
-  * TF Tech NV is a limited liability organisation under the laws of Belgium.
-TF TECH NV.
-Antwerpse Steenweg 19 9000 - Lochristi, Belgium info@threefold.tech BE 0712.845.674
-(RPR Gent) Tel: 0032-93242057

-* ThreeFold S.A.
-(TF LUX)
-  * A public limited liability company under the Company Number B265333, governed by the laws of the Grand Duchy of Luxembourg.
-  * ThreeFold S.A., 6, Rue Dicks, 1417, Luxembourg.

-### Is ThreeFold using Wireguard?

-Wireguard is built directly into the ThreeFold Grid.
-It's called "Znet" or "private overlay network".
-Actually all deployments belong to a private overlay network, but the only way to get your wireguard config file to access the network is to use Terraform.

-### Is the 3bot the same as the Digital Twin?

-The Digital Twin will be a more advanced version of the 3bot.